 Pruning and trimming are two techniques homeowners regularly require when taking care of their gardens.

 The whole purpose of trimming and pruning is to cultivate healthy and aesthetically appealing trees, shrubs, and hedges.

 Tree trimming usually applies to the maintenance of small shrubs or hedges, while pruning applies to both shrubs and trees.

-However, not only does pruning and trimming utilize different types of equipment – but they also have different times for implementation.
+However, not only do pruning and trimming utilize different types of equipment – but they also have different times for implementation.